Ruhpolding

-Ruhpolding is the municipality with the biggest area of the Traunstein district in southeastern Bavaria, Germany.
+Ruhpolding (/de/) is the municipality with the biggest area of the Traunstein district in southeastern Bavaria, Germany.
 It is situated in the south of the Chiemgau region in the Alps and next to the Austrian border.

 The economy is based on tourism and sports.
 Major winter sports held in the district include biathlon and Ski jumping.
 Other sports which are possible for tourists and residents are golf, mountainbiking, shooting, hiking, fly fishing and skiing.

 History

 The name "Ruhpolding" originates from the Bavarian word Rupoltingin and means "the people of the strong famous one".
 The town is mentioned as Ruhpoldingen for the first time in 1193.

 It was connected to the railway in 1895.
 Since 1948, Ruhpolding has been a famous spa and tourist resort, especially for winter sports.
 The accommodation figures were 600,000 overnight stays per year in the mid-1950s, which increased to 1,122,732 overnight stays per year in 1991.